RamamAgarwal/Project_Wildlife_Classification/README.md

 ## Model

 The model uses deep learning techniques, specifically **Convolutional Neural Networks (CNNs)**, to classify images.
-The model leverages **transfer learning** from a pre-trained model (e.g., ResNet50, EfficientNet) and fine-tunes it on the provided dataset to predict species classifications or blank images.
+The model leverages **transfer learning** from a pre-trained model (EfficientNetB0) and fine-tunes it on the provided dataset to predict species classifications or blank images.

 ### Preprocessing
 - Image augmentation techniques such as rotation, flipping, and color jittering are applied to improve model generalization.